temidayo-emmanuel/StarterBlog/README.md

 3. Setup environment variables:

-  Create .env files in both client and server folders (if needed) with your API keys or DB connections.
+  Create .env files in both client and server folders with your API keys or DB connections.

 4. Run development servers: